 Research in Engineering Physics

-Astronautics is the study of navigation outside of Earth’s atmosphere.
-Our faculty are actively involved in research in several sub-fields of astronautics, as described below.
+Our faculty are actively involved in research in several sub-fields of aerospace engineering.
 We also have several projects related to dynamics issues for aeronautics.
 Some of this is housed in the structural dynamics research group, as described below.

 Fusion Science and Technology